authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 {{< confkey type="boolean" default="false" required="no" >}}

-[RFC6749: Section 2.3](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3) clearly indicates that clients have no option but to use a single authentication method.
+[RFC6749: Section 2.3](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3) clearly indicates that clients have no option but to use a single authentication method in any single request.
+Authelia by default enforces this behavior, this is an escape hatch to turn this policy off for a particular client.

 Per the text:

 {{< callout context="danger" title="RFC6749: Section 2.3" icon="alert-octagon" >}}
 The client MUST NOT use more than one authentication method in each request.
 {{< /callout >}}

-Authelia by default enforces this behaviour, this is an escape hatch to turn this policy off for a particular client.

 ### jwks_uri